 Does my child have to participate in both private and group lessons?

 Yes!
 Regular private AND group classes are mandatory and are equally an essential part of your child's development as a musician.

 Private lessons are 40 minutes and scheduled one hour apart.
 Please note lessons are not timed down to the minute.
 We may end up to 10 minutes early or even go up to 5 minutes over depending on how the lesson is going.

 My child has a cold/ The weather is too bad for me to come to my lesson...

 Please don't bring a sick child to lessons.
 Skype or FaceTime lessons can be arranged in cases of sickness (obviously assuming your child is well enough to still play their instrument), or if the road conditions are too rough to get to your lesson.
 Please try to let Amanda know by noon that day if you would like to Skype so she can get set up in advance.
 If Skype lessons can not be arranged, you may make up the lesson at the next Master Class or Amanda can help you arrange a make up lesson if time is available.
 As a last resort, Amanda may send you a practice video that she makes during your lesson time along with a list of things to practice.

 What is the policy for missed lessons?

-Missed lessons cannot be re-imbursed, but can be made up if time is available, or by coming to an extra group or master-class.
+Missed lessons cannot be reimbursed, but can be made up if time is available.
+Amanda can also make you a practice video during your missed lesson.
 It is the parent's responsibility to contact Amanda about rescheduling a missed lesson.
 With limited lesson spots, I can't guarantee there will be time to reschedule, so it is extra important to give lots of advanced notice if you would like to to cancel or reschedule a lesson.